edinburgh-napier/set09121/lectures/lecture8.md

     - **Class** diagrams: main system design.
     - **Sequence** diagrams: individual steps and interaction between components.
     - **State** diagrams: model object or system state.
 - **Use diagrams whenever possible!**
- - Working out on paper how something works is **always** easier than banging your head off your code.
- - Trust me, we've all been there.

 ---

 # What are Design Patterns?

 ---

 # What are Design Patterns?

 - A design pattern is a reusable solution to a commonly occurring problem when designing software.
-- Reusable is the key here.
+- Reusable is the key here. <!-- .element: class="fragment" -->
     - Engineering is about reusing existing solutions whenever possible.
     - Other engineering disciplines have reusable solutions to given problems.
-- When we look at our software development problems from a high enough abstraction level we will see lots of areas of reuse.
+- When we look at our software development problems from a high enough abstraction level we will see lots of areas of reuse. <!-- .element: class="fragment" -->

 ![image](assets/images/software_development.png) <!-- .element width="45%"  -->

 ---

 # Useful Design Patterns for Games

 ---